HannesOberreiter/btree_database/README.md

     name: btree-docker-mysql_btree-db-network
 ```

-The hostname is the container name, eg. for database connection use `DATABASE_HOST=DockerMySQL` and you need to use the internal port of the mysql container `3306` not the exposed one.
+The hostname is the container name, eg. for database connection use `DATABASE_HOST=DockerMySQL` or `DATABASE_HOST=DockerMariaDB` and you need to use the internal port of the mysql container `3306` not the exposed one.

 PS: You need to use Docker-compose Version > 2 also in your other containers to use the network command.